-LEMMA 2.3.
-For a list of two elements, algorithm A has a performance ratio of $\frac{\log \frac{1}{\beta}}{1-\beta}$ compared to the best static list.
+LEMMA 2.4.
+For a list of two elements, algorithm A has a performance ratio of $\log(1/\beta)/(1-\beta)$ compared with the best static list.

-Proof.
+PROOF.
 Consider a list L of two elements x and y.
 If a request accesses the element which is second in the list at the time of access, the algorithm incurs a cost of 1; otherwise, it incurs no cost.
-There are only two static lists on two elements -(x, y) and (y, x).
+There are only two static lists on two elements-(x, y) and (y, x).
 We consider these as experts.
 When element y is accessed, the list (x, y) incurs a cost of 1 (or makes a "mistake"), while (y, x) incurs no cost (so it is "correct" on this request).
 The reverse happens when element x is accessed.